 (D) The "retail sale" of exempt tangible personal property and taxable tangible personal property where:

-1. the transaction includes "food and food ingredients", "drugs", "durable medical equipment", "mobility enhancing equipment", "over-the-counter drugs", "prosthetic devices" (all as defined in § 44-18-7.1) or medical supplies; and
+1. The transaction includes "food and food ingredients," "drugs," "durable medical equipment," "mobility enhancing equipment," "over-the-counter drugs," "prosthetic devices" (all as defined in this section) or medical supplies; and

 (i) "Clothing" means all human wearing apparel suitable for general use.

 (ii) "Clothing accessories or equipment" means incidental items worn on the person or in conjunction with "clothing."
 "Clothing accessories or equipment" does not include "clothing," "sport or recreational equipment," or "protective equipment."